couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 - [Couchbase Capella](https://docs.couchbase.com/cloud/search/import-search-index.html)

-  - Copy the index definition to a new file index.json
+  - Copy the index definition to a new file index.json.
   - Import the file in Capella using the instructions in the documentation.
   - Click on Create Index to create the index.

 - [Couchbase Server](https://docs.couchbase.com/server/current/search/import-search-index.html)

-  - Click on Search -> Add Index -> Import
+  - Click on Search -> Add Index -> Import.
-  - Copy the following Index definition in the Import screen
+  - Copy the following Index definition in the Import screen.
   - Click on Create Index to create the index.

-You may also create a vector index using Search UI on both [Couchbase Capella](https://docs.couchbase.com/cloud/vector-search/create-vector-search-index-ui.html) and [Couchbase Self Managed Server](https://docs.couchbase.com/server/current/vector-search/create-vector-search-index-ui.html)
+You may also create a vector index using Search UI on both [Couchbase Capella](https://docs.couchbase.com/cloud/vector-search/create-vector-search-index-ui.html) and [Couchbase Self Managed Server](https://docs.couchbase.com/server/current/vector-search/create-vector-search-index-ui.html).

 #### Index Definition